tomlqc/about-quantum/source/intro/computing/models.rst

 Computing Models
 ================

+- | Universal quantum computer:

-- | Quantum circuit or gate-based model: see :ref:`intro/computing/gates:Gate Model`, as described in the next chapters.
+  - The quantum-circuit or :ref:`intro/computing/gates:Gate Model`
+    will be described in the next chapters.

 - | Adiabatic quantum computer: